naomilakhovsky/communication-networks-final-project/README.md

 All scripts are located in the /src/ directory and should be executed from within that directory.
 To run the code, you need to add a directory named "data" inside the project directory (alongside the "src" and "res" directories) and place all the pcapng files inside it.
 After that, you can run the Python scripts located in the "src" directory, and the generated plots will be saved in the "res" directory.
+This script may take longer to run compared to others, as it processes PCAPNG files directly, requiring additional time to read, parse, and analyze the network traffic data.

+File Format Explanation:
+1. analyze_traffic_1.py
+This script processes PCAPNG capture files that contain the following columns:
+No.
+Time
+Source
+Destination
+Protocol
+Length
+Info

+2. analyze_traffic_2.py
+This script processes CSV files that were exported from PCAPNG captures.
+The expected columns in the CSV files are:
+No.
+Time
+Source
+Destination
+Protocol
+Length
+Info

+3. traffic_classifier.py
+This script uses a dataset from Kaggle, which was approved by the lecturers in the forum.
+More details about this dataset can be found later in this document.
+The dataset contains the following columns:
+TYPE
+BYTES
+BYTES_REV
+INTERVALS_MEAN
+INTERVALS_MAX
+INTERVALS_STD
+INTERVALS_25
+INTERVALS_50
+INTERVALS_75
+The dataset contains additional columns, but the script only uses the ones listed above.
+Any other columns can be removed without affecting the results.

 ## Security and Privacy Considerations